1andreh/-SP24-IXD256-AndrewHuang/Assignment3/two_sketches.md

 wifi.active(True)
 wifi.connect(ssid, password)
 ```
-Wifi connected to the ssid string and password in order for the ESP32 to connect to the web server.
-Using HTML & CSS code, I was able to activate state changes using buttons on the web server's interface.
+The Wi-Fi is connected to the SSID string and password to enable the ESP32 to connect to the web server.
+Using HTML and CSS code, I was able to activate state changes using buttons on the web server's interface.

 ```
 # Button to Control States